Afolabialausa/Alzheimer-s-Disease-Classification-/AD_classification_code/README.md

 We welcome contributions to this project.
 Please fork the repository, create a new branch, and submit a pull request with your changes.

-## License
+## Licence

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT Licence - see the LICENCE file for details.